-Vermont College of Fine Arts awards the Master of Fine Arts in Music Composition degree through the MFA in Music Composition Program.
+VCFA awards the Master of Fine Arts in Music Composition degree through the MFA in Music Composition Program.
 The Master of Fine Arts in Music Composition degree represents the study of music from the composer's, not the critic's or the scholar's perspective.
 The focus for every student is on the art of composition, first and foremost.
 The program offers students the opportunity to work with faculty across a range of musical genres and, through that process, gain the technical tools and formal clarity to realize most fully their own compositional voices.